Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: New High-order DIRK Methods

 indicate how a perturbation to $y_n$ is amplified up to stage $u_j$, while the functions \cite{ketcheson2014internal}

 indicate how a perturbation to $u_j$ affects the next step value $y_{n+1}$.
 It is desirable to ensure that these functions do not take large values in the left half-plane, and particularly as $|z|\to\infty$.
-For the methods developed here, both $Q_j$ and $R_j$ are guaranteed to vanish at infinity because we have $a_{ii}\ne 0$ for each $i$.
-The maximum values of these internal stability functions are listed for each method in Table \ref{tbl:internal-stability}.
+For DIRK and SDIRK methods, both $\rho_j$ and $\theta_j$ are guaranteed to vanish at infinity as $a_{ii}\ne 0$ for each $i$.
+The maximum values of these internal stability functions are listed for each of the methods in Table \ref{tbl:StabFuncVals}.